xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Linear_Algebra.pdf">
-                <strong>Linear Algebra:</strong> A comprehensive study of vector spaces, and linear transformations in N-Dimensional Euclidian Space.
+                <strong>Linear Algebra:</strong> A comprehensive study of vector spaces, and linear transformations in N-Dimensional Euclidian Space from a theoretical perspective.
             </a>
         </td>
         <td style="width: 20%;">